xuri/excelize-doc/en/contribution.md

 ## Contributing to Excelize

-The Microsoft Excel™ 2007 release supports the XML-based document format OOXML (Office Open XML), a new document format based on XML and ZIP technologies.
+The Microsoft Excel&trade; 2007 release supports the XML-based document format OOXML (Office Open XML), a new document format based on XML and ZIP technologies.
 The following is a list of reference materials that include document standards, document validation comparison tools, and browser plug-ins to develop a format that conforms to this document.

 ### Reference